200601-USF-Pega/OrlandoJ_P0/README.md

-# OrlandoJ_P0 - Mario kart Fighter
+# OrlandoJ_P0 - Mario Kart Fighter
 The Mario Kart fighter game is a console-based fighting game that allows a player to choose a character from the Mario Universe and fight against other players.
 ## Features